aws-samples/aws-genai-llm-chatbot/docs/guide/deploy.md

 - Select `Ubuntu Server 22.04 LTS` as Platform.

 The default EBS volume create with the Cloud9 instance is too small and you need to increase it to at least 100GB.
-To do this, clone the Github repo and then run the following command from the Cloud9 terminal:
+To do this, run the following command from the Cloud9 terminal:

 ```
 git clone https://github.com/aws-samples/aws-genai-llm-chatbot.git